judyfong/about/tech-resume.md

 #### Project: Máltækni fyrir íslensku 2022
 - Communicated with project collaborators and stakeholders
-- Ensured that the project milestones were met on time
+- Ensured that the final project milestones were met on time
 - Managed intern for the Samrómur Icelandic as a second language ASR recipe and dataset creation